From Wikipedia

 Alternative names

-The hard clam has many alternative common names.
-It is also known as the Northern quahog, round clam, or chowder clam.[1]
+The hard clam has many alternative common names, including the Northern quahog, round clam, and chowder clam.[2]

-In fish markets, there are specialist names for different sizes of this species of clam.
-The smallest legally harvestable clams are called countnecks or peanuts, next size up are littlenecks, then topnecks.
-Above that are the cherrystones, and the largest are called quahogs or chowder clams.[2]
+Fish markets use specialist names for different sizes of this species of clam.
+The smallest legally harvestable clams are called countnecks or peanuts, the next size up are littlenecks, then come topnecks.
+Above these are the cherrystones, and the largest are called quahogs or chowder clams.[3]

-The most distinctive of these names is quahog (/ˈkhɒɡ/ KOH-hog, /ˈkwɔːhɒɡ/ KWAW-hog, or /kwəˈhɒɡ/ kwə-HOG, also spelt quahaug, quohog or cohog).[3][4]
-The word comes from the Narragansett word "poquauhock", which is similar in Wampanoag and some other Algonquian languages; it is first attested in North American English in 1794.[5][6]
-Native polities on the eastern Atlantic seaboard made valuable beads called wampum from the shells, especially those colored purple; the species name mercenaria is related to the Latin word for commerce.
-Today people living in coastal New England still use Algonquian words for the clam, as they have done for thousands of years.
+The distinctive name quahog (/ˈkoʊhɒɡ/ KOH-hog, /ˈkwɔːhɒɡ/ KWAW-hog, or /kwəˈhɒɡ/ kwə-HOG, also spelt quahaug, quohog[4] or cohog).[5][6] comes from the Narragansett word poquauhock (similar terms occur in Wampanoag and in some other Algonquian languages); it is attested (as 'quauhogs') in English-language usage from 1781.[7][8][9]
+Native polities on the eastern Atlantic seaboard manufactured valuable beads called wampum from the shells, especially from those colored purple; the species name mercenaria is related to the Latin word for "commerce".[10]
+As of 2026[update] people living in coastal New England still use Algonquian words for the clam, as they have done for thousands[citation needed] of years.

-In many areas where aquaculture is important, clam farmers have bred specialized versions of these clams with distinctions needed for them to be distinguished in the marketplace.
+In many areas where aquaculture is important, clam-farmers have bred specialized versions of these clams with distinctions for use in the marketplace.
 These are quite similar to common "wild type" Mercenaria clams, except that their shells bear distinctive markings.
-These are known as the notata strain of quahogs, which occur naturally in low numbers wherever quahogs are found.[7]
+These are known as the notata strain of quahogs, which occur naturally in low numbers wherever quahogs are found.[11]

 Distribution